 We will only share information with parents, guardians and next-of-kin with your specific consent or when there is a valid reason for disclosure.

 Some of the personal information we process about you may be transferred to, and stored at, a destination outside the European Economic Areas (“EEA”), for example where it is processed by staff operating outside the EEA who work for us or for one of our suppliers, or where the personal data is processed by one of our suppliers who is based outside the EEA or uses a storage facilities outside of the EEA.
 For example, when our international recruitment supplier collects your personal details when you are applying for a study place at the University.

 How Can You Find Out What Information We Hold On You?

 You have certain rights in respect of the personal information the University holds about you.
 For more information about Individual Rights under GDPR and how you exercise them please return to our website www.salford.ac.uk/privacy

-From time to time we may make changes to this statement because the way we are processing your personal information changes.
+From time to time we may make changes to this statement because the way in which we are processing your personal information may need to change.
 All alterations will be posted on this page and will apply from the time we post them.
-Where we have a valid email address for you we will periodically email you to inform you what changes have been made and to send you a link to our current privacy statement.
+Where we have a valid email address for you we will periodically email you to inform you of any substantial changes and/or to send you a link to our current privacy statement.

 This statement was last updated on 01 August 2018.